jezzsantos/saastack/README_DERIVATIVE.md

 We then manipulate the DI container (seen in the `TestStartup.cs` of your integration testing project) and replace certain dependencies (e.g. the 3rd party adapters like: `INotificationsService,` etc) with their respective hardcoded Stubbed equivalents (found in the `Stubs` directory your integration testing project).

-You will notice that in integration testing we have switched out the currently configured `IRepository` for the `LocalMachineFileRepository`, so that you can do all your testing without a SQL database being available on your local machine.
+You will notice that in integration testing we have switched out the currently configured `IDataStore` for the `LocalMachineFileDataStore`, so that you can do all your testing without a SQL database being available on your local machine.

 > Note: These integration testing stubs will likely use no configuration settings from `appsettings.json` as their responses and behavior are hardcoded/canned in that test project.